Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 If it's interesting, we'll do it.

-Can you um actually put a cases?
+Can you actually put a cases?

-Can you guys just contact 1811 on I Fred 1811?
+Can you guys just contact Betty 1811 on IG?

-Shoot her a DM so she can write it down.
+Fed at 1811, shoot her a DM so she can write it down.

-Uh whole bunch of scoring on.
+Uh, a whole bunch of scored on.

-Uh here, I'll scroll up.
+Uh, here, I'll scroll up.

 No, never.

-Um, luckily, when you're the feds, bro, you kinda know what's going on, so you're able to kind of get in there ahead of time.
+Um, luckily, when you're the feds, bro, you kind of know what's going on, so you're able to kind of get in there ahead of time because, like, the feds have the luxury of like investigating you for a long period of time.

-So when they do the arrest warrant, they do the search or whatever, they've been watching you, they know what color your underwear is damn near.
+So, when they do the arrest warrant, they do the search or whatever, they've been watching you, they know what color your underwear is damn near.

 That's it.

-Uh, this was a more shorter and sweeter episode of Fed It Man.
+All right, guys, uh, this was a more shorter and sweeter episode of Fed It Man.

-Um I'm gonna go ahead and end it here.
+Um, I'm gonna go ahead and end it here.

-Uh tune in to Fresh of Fit tomorrow, guys, at uh 7 p.m.
+Uh, tune in to Fresh of Fit tomorrow, guys, at uh 7 p.m.

-Um, Christina, you got anything you want to tell the people.
+Um, Christina, you got anything you want to tell the people?

-Guys, don't like to don't forget to like the video on your way out.
+Don't like to don't forget to like the video on your way out.

 Love y'all.